matebence/app-blesk/README.md

 # Project is build up on technologies like

 - Spring Cloud Config server,
-- Load Balancing with Ribbon, Feign and resilient
+- Load Balancing with Ribbon, Feign and Resilient
 - Naming Server with Eureka
 - Fault Tolerance with Hystrix
 - API Gateway with Zuul